anthonycaccese/es-theme-picade/README.md

 # Picade, an EmulationStation theme
 A theme for the new [Picade](https://shop.pimoroni.com/products/picade) from Pimoroni to use with Emulation Station and RetroPie.
+Discussion is ongoing in this thread: https://retropie.org.uk/forum/topic/19118/picade-theme-wip

 ## Preview